(Continued from) © COPYRIGHT NOW UNBANNED PUBLICATIONS

 If I can say “I did,” the Scriptural water baptism of believing disciples is definitely for me.

 Yet, in deliberate defiance of God’s Holy Word, someone actually had the nerve to tell me that “baptism is not an issue” for her.
 Supposedly, she was “baptized as a baby” and cannot “baptize herself again!”
-This poor soul and all others, who were brainwashed by false church systems and their pagan Christianized sacraments, fail to realize that she was never really baptized at all!
+This poor soul and all others, who were brainwashed by false church systems to believe they were “baptized as babies,” fail to realize that according to the truth of Scripture, they were never baptized at all!

 WHAT IS THE TRULY SCRIPTURAL METHOD AND MEANING OF WATER BAPTISM JESUS’ WAY?
 OF WATER BAPTISM?

-The vital, truly contextual verse explaining the Scriptural baptism of Jesus’ adult, believing disciples, is Acts 8:37, which was omitted from New Translations of the Bible.
-This new translation of the Bible is used mainly in the Dutch Reformed, Methodist, etc. denominations, which reject the genuine, Scriptural baptism of believers.
+The truly contextual verse that explains the Scriptural water baptism of Jesus’ believing disciples is Acts 8:37, which was omitted from some New Translations of the Bible.
+The new translations of the Bible that exclude such vital verses is mainly used in churches such as the Dutch and other Reformed Churches, which reject the genuine, Scriptural baptism of believers.

-In this passage, the Holy Spirit sent Philip to the eunuch from Ethiopia to explain the Gospel of Christ from the Old Testament Scriptures, asking, “Do you understand [what you are reading…?
+· In the passage of Acts 8:37, the Holy Spirit sent Philip to the eunuch from Ethiopia to explain the Gospel of Christ from the Old Testament Scriptures.
+He asked, “Do you understand [what you are reading…?
 Then, having explained the meaning of the Scriptures to the Ethiopian,] they came to water, and the eunuch said, ‘See, here is water.
 What hinders me from being baptized?’
 Philip answered, “If you believe with all your heart, you may [be water baptized.]’
 He answered, ‘I believe that Jesus Christ is the Son of God.”
 So, he commanded the chariot to stand still.
 Both Philip and the eunuch went down into the water, and he baptized him.
 Now when they came up out of the water…”

-Footnote, Spirit Filled Bible, “It is the personal response of faith on the occasion of baptism that saves.
-In early Christianity water baptism was much more closely linked to the initial confession of faith than, [sadly,] is often the case today.”
+Footnote, 1991 Spirit Filled Bible, “It is the personal response of faith on the occasion of baptism that saves.
+In early Christianity water baptism was closely linked to the initial confession of faith.
+[Sadly,] this is not usually the case today.”

-A baby or young child cannot understand the Gospel, believe in Jesus personally, confess his or her personal sin, or take the responsibility of being His disciple, (Mt.
+· Babies or young children cannot understand the Gospel, personally believe in Jesus, confess their sin, or take the responsibility of being His disciple, (Mt.
 11:29-30.)
 Therefore, a baby and other church conformers [who do not know the true Gospel of Christ,] are unbelievers, and can never be baptized Scripturally as Jesus Himself commanded, and as His true disciples practiced baptism in the Bible, and through the ages.

-Nevertheless, someone still chose to challenge God’s truth, asking sarcastically, “When we eat holy communion, (sincere believers eat The Lord’s Supper, not this ‘saving’ Roman Catholic sacrament,) we do not eat a whole bread and drink a whole bottle of wine, do we?
-So, why would you submerge yourself in water, if baptism is a symbol of salvation, and a sprinkling does the job just fine?”
+Nevertheless, some unbaptized, baby-sprinkling adherent still chose to challenge God’s truth, and asked sarcastically, “When we eat holy communion, (sincere believers eat The Lord’s Supper, not this ‘saving’ Roman Catholic sacrament,) we do not eat a whole bread and drink a whole bottle of wine, do we?
+So, why would you submerge yourself in water if baptism is a symbol of salvation, and a sprinkling does the job just fine?”

 As said, human opinion does not impress God.
 Jesus Himself neither demonstrated nor commanded us to eat a whole bread and drink a whole bottle of wine at the Lord’s Supper, but He did demonstrate and command submersion into water for His sincerely believing disciples!

-It is important to baptize believers by submersion, as “bapto” signifies the spiritual “clothing [or immersing of the sincere believer] with Christ,” (Gal.
+It is important to baptize believers by submersion, as “bapto” signifies the spiritual “clothing [or submersing of the sincere believer] with Christ,” (Gal.
 3:27.)
-Hence, Jesus (as our example) and all His truly believing disciples were submerged in water to signify their allegiance to the New Testament Covenant and the God and Christ of this Covenant, Jesus Himself.
+Hence, Jesus (as our example) and all His truly believing disciples, were submerged in water to signify their allegiance to the New Testament Covenant and the God and Christ of this Covenant, Jesus Himself.

 This is Jesus’ True Gospel, which governs the course of the entire New Testament dispensation; stripped of all church doctrines.